 Talk To Your Customers

 The next step is to talk to your customers.
 Are your customers happy with your service?
 What challenges are they facing right now?
-Ask them what they think is missing in your business that they need?
+Ask them what they think is missing in your business that they need.
 As cliche as it sounds, the customer is always right.
 If you can shift your business plan to give your existing customers what they need, not only does it keep your current base happy, but it may attract new customers who are also looking for the same changes.

 Lastly, if you find yourself being unsatisfied with the work that you are doing, sit down with yourself and ask, “What is it about this business that I don’t like?”
-Once you answer this question, find a way to alleviate those insecurities by giving yourself a new role in the company or pivot] your existing model.
+Once you answer this question, find a way to alleviate those insecurities by giving yourself a new role in the company or pivoting] your existing model.